beiweitemderbeste/fullstackopen_translation_de/part_0/part_0b.md

 > Even though the page updates on your browser, the changes are not permanent.
 If the page is reloaded, the new note will disappear, because the changes were not pushed to the server.
 The JavaScript code the browser fetches will always create the list of notes based on JSON-data from the address https://studies.cs.helsinki.fi/exampleapp/data.json.

-Auch wenn die Seite in eurem Browser angepasst wird, sind die Änderungen nicht dauerhaft.
-Wenn die Seite neugeladen wird, verschwindet die neue Notiz, da die Änderungen nicht an den Server übertragen wurden.
-Der JavaScriptquellcode, der vom Browser geladen wird, erstellt immer eine Liste mit Notizen, die auf den JSON-Daten beruhen, die von der Adresse https://studies.cs.helsinki.fi/exampleapp/data.json geladen werden.
+Auch wenn die Seite in eurem Browser verändert wird, sind die Änderungen nicht dauerhaft.
+Wenn die Seite neugeladen wird, verschwindet die Notiz, da die Änderungen nicht an den Server übertragen wurden.
+Der JavaScriptquellcode, der vom Browser geladen wird, erstellt immer eine Liste mit den Notizen aus den JSON-Daten, die von der Adresse https://studies.cs.helsinki.fi/exampleapp/data.json geladen werden.

 > CSS